mkrogemann/bird_watch/README.md

   1. Install dependencies with `mix deps.get`
-  2. In case you want to seed the database, run `mix run priv/repo/seeds.exs` The seeding will run against the dev schema unless you specify another environment like so:
+  2. In case you want to seed the database, run `mix run priv/repo/seeds.exs` The seeding will run against the dev schema unless you specify another environment.
-     `MIX_ENV=prod mix run priv/repo/seeds.exs`
-     In you want to execute the tests on your machine, please seed a test database:
+     If case you want to execute the tests on your machine, you would seed a test database like this:
      `MIX_ENV=test mix run priv/repo/seeds.exs`
   3. Start Phoenix endpoint with `mix phoenix.server`